onap/archived-externalapi-nbi/docs/consumedapis/consumedapis.rst

 *******

-This API is used to provide Service Catalog information Information are retrieved in SDC (and in Tosca "service template" file) - Only GET operation is provided - this API DID NOT UPDATE SDC
+This API is used to provide Service Catalog information Information are retrieved in SDC (and in TOSCA "service template" file)
+- Only GET operation is provided - this API DID NOT UPDATE SDC

 ::